Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 62,138 people, 15,718 houses or apartments, and a median cost of homes of $199,659, Buckeye real estate prices are well above average cost compared to national prices.
+With a population of 74,370, 17,687 total housing units (homes and apartments), and a median house value of $236,044, Buckeye real estate prices are well above average cost compared to national prices.

 Relative to Arizona, our data show that Buckeye's latest annual appreciation rate is lower than 60% of the other cities and towns in Arizona.